mohammadsaif19/continue/docs/docs/walkthroughs/tab-autocomplete.md

 ### Completions don't know about my code

 We are working on this as well!
-Right now Continue only sees your current file surrounding the cursor.
-We're already partway through building a full-text search feature that will help Continue know about other files.
+Right now FazzaPilot only sees your current file surrounding the cursor.
+We're already partway through building a full-text search feature that will help FazzaPilot know about other files.
 You can expect to see improvements in the time frame of roughly a week.

 ### Completions contain formatting errors